AshCorr/discord-mail-webhook/README.md

 # discord-mail-webhook

-Automatically scan SMTP mailboxes and post emails to to a Discord webhook
+Automatically scan SMTP mailboxes and post emails to a Discord webhook
 ![image](https://user-images.githubusercontent.com/21217225/126869453-95b5ddd1-fc0a-4444-8c64-e11b56f2caac.png)

+*Mark all emails as Read before using this bot.
+Currently there is nothing stopping this bot from flying way past the discord rate limit.*

 ## Usage
 ### Docker